March 25, 2026

 Final Takeaway

-Dividend income in India is straightforward in principle.
-It is taxable at your slab rate, TDS functions as a credit, and Section 57 gives you a limited deduction for interest costs.
-The complexity sits in the details: per-payer TDS thresholds, mandatory foreign asset disclosure, the strict 20% cap on interest deductions, Form 67 deadlines for foreign tax credit, and IDCW treatment that many investors still misread as capital gains.
+Dividend income in India is straightforward in principle: taxable at your slab rate, TDS functions as a credit, and Section 57 gives a limited deduction for interest costs.
+The complexity sits in the details: per-payer TDS thresholds, the distinction between Section 194 for company dividends and Section 194K for mutual fund IDCW, mandatory foreign asset disclosure, the strict 20% cap on interest deductions, Form 67 deadlines for foreign tax credit, and IDCW treatment that many investors still misread as capital gains.

 FAQs